geoadmin/service-rinexnavsplitter/README.md

 ## Summary

-The service Divides the combined rinex navigation files into files per system.
+The service divides the combined rinex navigation files into files per system.
 All configuration parameters are listed in the configuration file App.config.

 ## Dependencies